-A. MIXED USE PUD.
+- A. MIXED USE PUD.
 The development of a tract of land with two or more different uses that consist of residential and non-residential uses.
-Non-residential uses shall include but not be limited to those permitted in §§ 157.067 and 157.077.
-Residential uses in a mixed-use PUD may include residential care facilities or target population residential facilities.
+Non-residential uses shall include but not be limited to those permitted in § 3.7, 3.8, 3.16, 4.6, and 5.7.
+Residential uses in a mixed-use PUD may include residential care facilities or target population residential facilities. - B. RESIDENTIAL PUD.
+The development of a tract of land for one or any combination of the following residential dwelling types: single family; two family; and multiple family.